-If you need environmental due diligence for your merger and acquisition, get in touch with Wenck online or call us at 763-292-3651 to talk to our M&A EDD specialists, Otte, Panian, and Benker.
+If you need environmental due diligence for your merger and acquisition, get in touch with Wenck online or call us at 763-292-3651 to talk to our M&A environmental due diligence specialists, Otte, Panian, and Benker.

 During an initial phone interview, we will ask you questions about scope, schedule, budget, and the paperwork you have available to review.
 All you need is an idea of what you need and where you want to go, along with whether or not you need a non-disclosure agreement.
 Wenck can handle the rest.
 We look forward to helping you manage your merger and acquisition successfully!